Yandex Cloud

 3. Under Service dashboards, select:

-• Yandex StoreDoc to configure cluster alerts.
+• Yandex StoreDoc to set up cluster alerts.

 7. Click Create alert.